Project-Mayhem/docker-alpine-openvpn/README.md

       -it \
       --cap-add=NET_ADMIN \
       --device=/dev/net/tun \
+      --entrypoint["entry.sh -d"] \
       org.pm/alpine-openvpn:2.1

---device allows the tunnel to form
+--device allows the tunnel to form, dropping you into a shell to interact within the tunnel.

 --cap-add allows Docker-machine to extend privileges to this container to modify the network stack.